The Concession - September 20, 1969

 Afer an acrimonious week, the day two afternoon fourball between the European pair of Brian Huggett and Bernard Gallacher and Americans Ken Still and Dave Hill almost boiled over as the tight nature of the contest led to shredded nerves and frayed tempers.

 The contest remained close and with 31 matches completed, it was 15½-15½ and all came down the anchor match between Nicklaus and Jacklin.

 Nicklaus was one up as the duo played the par five 17th and while they both got on the green in two, Jacklin holed a monster putt for an eagle to take the contest to the last all square.

 After both men hit the green at the par four in regulation, Jacklin left his putt two feet short, with Nicklaus sending his four and a half feet by.

 Nicklaus holed his second putt to guarantee a half and later said:

 “I don't know why but I very quickly thought about Tony Jacklin and what he had meant to British golf.
 Here he was, the Open champion, the new hero, and all of a sudden it felt like if he missed this putt he would be criticised forever.
 This all went through my mind in a very, very quick period of time and I just made up my mind, I said, 'I'm not going to give Tony Jacklin the opportunity to miss it.
 I think we walk off of here, shake hands and have a better relationship between the two golfing organisations is the right way to do it'.”

 As he took his ball from the hole, Nicklaus also picked up Jacklin's marker and the pair walked off the 18th with their arms around each other.

-The match finished 16-16 and while Nicklaus and his team-mates took the Cup back across the Atlantic, he left a memory and a spirit that will be present in Paris and beyond.
+The match finished 16-16 and while Nicklaus and his team-mates took the Cup back across the Atlantic, he left a memory and a spirit that will be present in Ryder Cups to come.